Louisiana Do Not Resuscitate (DNR) Form

 Reviewing LaPOST

-It is recommended that a patient’s POST form be reviewed when there’s a change in their medical condition or they’re transferred to a different facility.
+It is recommended that a patient’s POST form be reviewed when their medical condition significantly changes or they are transferred to a different facility.
 The second page of the document can be used to record the different times and locations of these reviews.

 Do Not Resuscitate (Preview)